How do I apply?

-You can find a summary of the required application attachments under the programme specific page on studyinfo.fi.
+You can find a summary of the required application attachments under the programme specific page on www.studyinfo.fi.

 Which attachments should I apply with for Bachelor’s level studies?

-You should always apply with your upper secondary school certificate (usually completed between the ages of 15-18).
-You should not apply with certificates from any higher level of education (Associate, Bachelor, Master or other University level).
-Some programmes have specific requirements, check the programme specific page on studyinfo.fi.
+The general eligibility requirement is a upper secondary school certificate (usually completed between the ages of 15-18) and you should upload a copy of your upper secondary school certificate in the online application form.
+You are also eligible with a certificate from a higher level of education (Associate, Bachelor, Master or other University level).
+Some programmes have specific requirements, check the programme specific page on www.studyinfo.fi.

 Which attachments should I apply with for Master’s level studies?

 You should apply with your Bachelor degree certificate.
 You should always upload a photocopy of your transcript of records from your Bachelor level studies as well, so that we can verify that your completed studies are in a related field.
 When applying for Master’s level studies at UAS’s in Finland 2 years (24 months) of full-time work experience in a related field is required after the completion of your Bachelor degree.
 Therefore you should also upload copies of your work certificates proving your work experience issued by your employer.
 All Master degree programmes have a mandatory pre-task, please upload it according to the specified deadline.